 There is a disease that has so terrorized the soybean growing community that at one point it was listed as a possible weapon of bioterrorism!
 Soybean rust disease was first discovered in the continental United States in late 2004, brought in on the heels of a Gulf Coast hurricane.
 Prior to its discovery here, it has been a scourge in the eastern hemisphere since the early 1900’s.
 Today, it is important for growers to identify what soybean rust is, soybean rust symptoms, and how to control soybean rust.

 What is Soybean Rust?

 Soybean rust disease is caused by one of two different fungi, Phakopsora pachyrhizi and Phakopsora meibomiae.
 P. meibomiae, also called the New World type of soybean rust, is a weaker pathogen that is found in small areas of the western hemisphere.

 P. pachyrhizi, called Asian or Australasian soybean rust, on the other hand, is far more virulent.
 First reported in Japan in 1902, the disease was only found in tropical to semitropical regions of Asia and Australia.
 Today, however, it has spread rampantly and is now found in Hawaii, throughout Africa, and into most of South America.

 Soybean Rust Symptoms

 The symptoms of soybean rust are indistinguishable to the eye when caused by either of the two pathogens.
 The most common sign of soybean rust is a small lesion on the surface of a leaf.
-This lesion darkens and may be dark brown to reddish brown to tan to gray-green.
-The injury may be angular to circular in shape, starting as small as a pin point.
+This lesion darkens and may be dark brown, reddish brown to tan, and gray green.
+The injury may be angular to circular in shape, starting as small as a pinpoint.